-(b) Salt Chuck Property, Alaska, United States
+(a) Salt Chuck Property, Alaska, United States

 The Salt Chuck Property consists of mining claims covering approximately 1,082 hectares near the historic Salt Chuck mine on Prince of Wales Island, Alaska.
 Nine drill holes totalling 1,700 metres were completed on the North Pole Hill section of the property from May 10 to June 23, 2014.
-During the quarter ended November 30, 2015 the Company booked a non-cash impairment charge of \$2,121,110, writing the Salt Chuck Property down to \$1 as no substantive exploration expenditures are planned or budgeted.
+The Salt Chuck Property was written down to \$1 as no substantive exploration expenditures are planned or budgeted.

-(c) Fond du Lac Property, Saskatchewan, Canada
+(b) Fond du Lac Property, Saskatchewan, Canada

 Fond du Lac is located in northern Saskatchewan and comprises four contiguous claims covering 19,713 hectares on the northern edge of the Athabasca Basin.
 This nickel, copper property is currently in the early exploration stage.
-During the quarter ended November 30, 2015 the Company booked a non-cash impairment charge of \$4,354,664, writing the Fond du Lac Property down to \$1 as no substantive exploration expenditures are planned or budgeted.
+The Fond du Lac Property was written down to \$1 as no substantive exploration expenditures are planned or budgeted.
 The costs to maintain the claims on this property are minimal as the Company has banked work credits that will be used at renewal.

-(d) Other properties
+(c) Other properties